 (The Stoning of Stephen.)

-Ok.
-Let’s recap what we’ve discussed so far.
-The Jews have rejected their Messiah, #1) IN PERSON during the time He was ministering to Israel, going about doing nothing but good and healing ALL who came to Him. #2) They rejected Him after He rose from the dead during the 40 days he walked among them in His resurrected form, and #3) They rejected Him in the preaching of Peter.
+The Son of God Himself came to His own, but they did not receive Him.
+The Jewish people rejected their Messiah three times: #1) IN PERSON during the time He was ministering to Israel, going about doing nothing but good and healing ALL who came to Him. #2) They rejected Him after He rose from the dead during the 40 days he walked among them in His resurrected form, and #3) They rejected Him in the preaching of Peter.

 Chance After Chance.